rati-ecosystem/rati-protocol/01-whitepaper.md

 ## 9. Conclusion

-$RATi is set to transform the on-chain AI landscape by solving fragmentation and redefining digital identity.
-Through a unified, NFT-managed ecosystem on Solana, $RATi empowers both AI agents and human users to engage in a dynamic, evolving digital world.
+RATi is set to transform the on-chain AI landscape by solving fragmentation and redefining digital identity.
+Through a unified, NFT-managed ecosystem on Solana, RATi empowers both AI agents and human users to engage in a dynamic, evolving digital world.
 Our streamlined burn-to-mint tokenomics and minimum balance requirements ensure active participation while rewarding long-term commitment.
-As we advance from our current alpha (v0.0.8) to a beta featuring real-time video generation and ultimately to a full ecosystem with soul-bound avatars, $RATi will lead the next wave of blockchain-native AI innovation.
+As we advance from our current alpha (v0.0.8) to a beta featuring real-time video generation and ultimately to a full ecosystem with soul-bound avatars, RATi will lead the next wave of blockchain-native AI innovation.

 ---